pietervdvn/MapComplete/Docs/CalculatedTags.md

 For example to get all objects which overlap or embed from a layer, use `_contained_climbing_routes_properties=feat.overlapWith('climbing_route')`

   0. ...layerIds - one or more layer ids of the layer from which every feature is checked for overlap)

+### intersectionsWith

+ Gives the intersection points with selected features.
+Only works with (Multi)Polygons and LineStrings.

+Returns a `{feat: GeoJson, intersections: [number,number][]}` where `feat` is the full, original feature.
+This list is in random order.

+If the current feature is a point, this function will return an empty list.
+Points from other layers are ignored - even if the points are parts of the current linestring.

+  0. ...layerIds - one or more layer ids of the layer from which every feature is checked for intersection)

 ### closest